Google Earth Locations

 8.Run the report.

-3.*If you have not already installed 7-Zip, please use this link and download this software.
+•*If you have not already installed 7-Zip, click here to download the software.

-5.Once your files have been extracted, open the Google Earth_Locations file created in Step 4.
+•Once your files have been extracted, open the Google Earth_Locations file created.

-When Google Earth opens and your locations are displayed, hover your mouse over each location to display the photo or document associated with it.
+When Google Earth opens and your locations are displayed, hover the mouse over each location to display the photo or document associated with it.